contentful/forma-36/README.md

 ## Reach out to us

-You can reach out to us using the [Contentful community Slack](https://www.contentful.com/slack/).
-We've setup a channel [#forma36](https://contentful-community.slack.com/messages/CFXGTMB98) in which we announce latest changes and updates.
+You can reach out to us using the [Contentful Community Discord](https://www.contentful.com/discord/).

 ### You found a bug or want to propose a feature?